FAQs

 Can I commission you to work on my own furniture?

 Yes!
 If you’ve got a family heirloom or a second-hand find that needs some love, I’d be happy to discuss options with you.
+Find out more about the commission process here.

 What if I don’t have a piece yet?